 - Massachusetts: $58,210

-Overall, the BLS reports that between 2016 and 2026, the need for graphic designers is going to grow approximately 5 percent so there may be stiff competition for graphic design careers.
-Obtaining a degree and finding valuable experience may prepare to begin your graphic design career.
+Overall, the BLS reports that between 2016 and 2026, the need for graphic designers is projected to grow approximately 5 percent - lower than the national average -so there may be stiff competition for graphic design careers.
+However, obtaining a degree and finding valuable experience can be helpful steps to take toprepare you for this competitive field.